kof/diff-renderer/readme.md

 1. Don't attach listeners to the elements within renderer container.
 Do event delegation.
 1. Don't change elements directly, use DiffRenderer.
 If you (or some lib) changed an element directly - refresh DiffRenderer.

-## Playground

-Visit [playground](//kof.github.com/diff-renderer/demo/playground.html) to see it in action.

 ## Bench